needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 ### Replace IJobForEach with IJobEntity

-`IJobForEach` has been removed in 0.50.
+`IJobForEach` has been removed.
 You should use `IJobEntity` instead, which works more like a job, and more like `Entities.ForEach`.
 It's easier to support because it generates the underlying `IJobEntityBatch`.
 To summarize the changes:

 * You can no longer use `IJobForEach`.
 * Use `IJobEntity`, with job attributes, implicit scheduling, and query generation instead.